I Write About The Top Franchises Every Year

 3. The Money Part

-Have you ever noticed all the advertisements?
-Especially in the top lists that are online and in print magazines?
+Have you ever noticed all the advertisements surrounding “the top franchises” lists that you find online and in print magazines?
+Of course you do.
+But why does this matter?

-Because there’s an awful lot of revenue generated by the hundreds of franchisors that have chosen to shell out big advertising dollars to be included next to, above, or underneath a “top franchises for 2020” type of list.
+It matters because there’s an awful lot of revenue generated by the franchisors that have chosen to shell out big advertising dollars to be included next to, above, or underneath a “top franchises for 2020” type of list.

-Please notice that I didn’t write that franchisors are paying big dollars to be on one of these lists.
+Important: notice that I did not write that franchisors are paying big dollars to be on one of these lists.

 But what I am saying is that there are lots of ads included in most best franchises